-Similar is the scenario, when the market is in a bear phase and it fails to break lower trend line (S2), trader take a long position when price closes above 3rd swing high.
+Similar is the scenario, when the market is in a bear phase and it fails to break the lower trend line (S2), traders take a long position when the price closes above the 3rd swing high.

-Here is the chart of TCS we can see that every time price is respecting its supports zone and beautifully following the trend line.
-When price unable to break its resistance line (Upper line connected by point 1, 3 and 5) after the 5th swing, a short position can be added below the black line as shown in the figure.
+Here is the chart of TCS we can see that every time price is respecting its supports zone and beautifully follows the trend line.
+When the price is unable to break its resistance line (Upper line connected by points 1, 3, and 5) after the 5th swing, a short position can be added below the black line as shown in the figure.